How I Live Now (film)

 How I Live Now is a 2013 romantic speculative drama film based on the 2004 novel of the same name by Meg Rosoff.
-It was directed by Kevin Macdonald, written by Tony Grisoni, Jeremy Brock and Penelope Skinner while starring Saoirse Ronan, George MacKay, Tom Holland, Harley Bird, Anna Chancellor and Corey Johnson.
-The film centres around American teenager, Daisy (Ronan) and her British cousins, Eddie (MacKay), Isaac (Holland), and Piper (Bird), as they try to reunite during an apocalyptic nuclear war.
+It was directed by Kevin Macdonald, written by Tony Grisoni, Jeremy Brock, and Penelope Skinner, and stars Saoirse Ronan, George MacKay, Tom Holland, Harley Bird, Anna Chancellor, and Corey Johnson.
+The film centres around American teenager Daisy (Ronan) and her British cousins Eddie (MacKay), Isaac (Holland), and Piper (Bird), as they try to reunite during an apocalyptic nuclear war.

-The film premiered at the 2013 Toronto International Film Festival during the special presentation section.
-The film received mixed reviews, with some critics praising the romance between Ronan and MacKay and positively comparing the former's role as Daisy to Jennifer Lawrence's role as Katniss Everdeen in The Hunger Games.
-The film was nominated for multiple awards across various categories including Ronan being nominated for a BIFA and a Saturn Award for Best Actress.
-MacKay and Ronan were both nominated for Best Young Actor at the London Film Critics' Circle.
-MacKay also went on to win the Breakthrough Award at the Richard Attenborough Film Awards.
+The film premiered at the 2013 Toronto International Film Festival and received mixed reviews, with some critics positively comparing Ronan's role to Jennifer Lawrence's role as Katniss Everdeen in The Hunger Games.
+The film was nominated for multiple awards across various categories, including Ronan being nominated for a British Independent Film Award and a Saturn Award.
+Macdonald, MacKay, and Bird also received various nominations.